How to get your pet adoption application approved

 People are heartbroken when they are told they can’t adopt because they can’t offer a “good” enough home.

 The whole adoption process is easier when you know what to expect.
+So this is my attempt to help as many people as possible go into the adoption experience with the right expectations.

 Tips to help your dog adoption application get accepted